shmoop207/appolo-event-dispatcher/README.md

   - `eventName` - name of the event
   - `arguments` -  all other `arguments` will be passed to the `callback` function
 - `removeAllListeners()` - removes all event listeners
+- `removeListenersByScope(scope)` - removes all event listeners by given scope

 ## License
 MIT